mattgrogan/mattgrogan.info/content/blog/bear-chart.md

 categories = ["photos"]
 +++

-Spotted this falling, logarithmic bar chart in Yellowstone National Park.
+Spotted this logarithmic bar chart in Yellowstone National Park.

 > Bears can be dangerous, but they usually tolerate people